 It turns out to be convenient to first construct what will turn out to be the remainder in Eq.\ (\ref{DIS.theorem}).
 This is defined by the following formula

 with $Z$ being defined by Eq.\ (\ref{Z.def.massive}).
-This formula is obtained from the formula Eq.\ (\ref{2PI}) for the structure function by inserting a factor $1-Z$ on each two-particle intermediate state in the $t$-channel.
+This formula is obtained from the formula Eq.\ (\ref{2PI}) for the structure function by inserting a factor $1-Z$ on each two-particle intermediate state in the $t$ channel.
 This, as we will show, gives a power suppression.
 The 2PI part, $D$, is non-leading since all the leading regions, Fig.\ \ref{fig:leading.region}, are associated with two-particle {\em reducible} graphs.
 The $1-Z$ factors may be considered as providing subtractions that cancel all the leading regions.
 That is, if we start with the decomposition Eq.\ (\ref{2PI}) of the full structure function and subtract off all leading contributions, then we end up with Eq.\ (\ref{remainder}).

-Once we know that $r$ as defined above is power-suppressed, we will be able to use the methods of linear algebra to construct a factorized form for $F-r$.
+Once we know that $r$ as defined above is power suppressed, we will be able to use the methods of linear algebra to construct a factorized form for $F-r$.
 This will be sufficient to give the factorization theorem together with all the desired properties.